 Douglas Hill Memorial Scholarship

 Awarded to an audio student involved in media work outside class.
 Preference is given to students with a demonstrated talent for writing, or in experimental or comedy forms.
-Demo CD required with application.
+Demo CD or portfolio link should typically be submitted as part of this application.

 Larry and Joann Katz Family Scholarship

 Awarded to a student with involvement in WOUB, especially in athletic programming.
-Preference will be given to Ohio residents.
+Preference is also given to Ohio residents.
+This scholarship can be awarded to students in either Journalism or MDIA.

 Nationwide Foundation Scholarship

-Awarded to sophomores, juniors, and seniors majoring in MDIA who have a confirmed or pending internship.
+Awarded to rising juniors and seniors who have a confirmed or pending internship.
+The internship must be referenced in the applicant's personal statement.
 Must have a GPA of 2.5 or higher.

 Phillip E. Schmidt Broadcasting Scholarship